sahilseth/params/README.md

 [![Build Status](https://travis-ci.org/sahilseth/params.png)](https://travis-ci.org/sahilseth/params)

+## Rationale
+ > Setting/loading and extracting various options into the environment

-A package level alternative for `options` and `getOptions`, to prevent cluterring the space.
+> A package level alternative for `options` and `getOptions`, to prevent cluterring the space.

 - ability to store all default options as a tab delimited table
 - automatically check if file.path exists for options relating to files.